BARBARA DAMETTO ~ VISUAL ARTS

-Article and photos from recent art show January 2017
+Article and photos from a recent art show January 2017

-Listen to Visions Fugitives: Friday February 3rd, 2pm (8 minutes into the show) for interview with Barbara regarding her approach to painting and art.
+Listen to Visions Fugitives: Friday, February 3rd, 2pm (8 minutes into the show) for an interview with Barbara regarding her approach to painting and art.

 Watch a special video of an impromptu dance performance on opening night: